 A new phase has opened in a case that highlights a major gap in how the U.S. and many others view international terrorism.
 Luis Posada Carriles walked out of a New Mexico jail last week, free on bail.
-Posada was being held on immigration charges but many want to see him tried for terrorism in connection with the 1976 bombing of a Cuban airliner that killed 73 people. [includes rush transcript]
+Posada was being held on immigration charges, but many want to see him tried for terrorism in connection with the 1976 bombing of a Cuban airliner that killed 73 people. [includes rush transcript]

-On Sunday, the Venezuelan President Hugo Chavez accused the US of protecting international terrorism and said that Posada Carriles, that his case should be taken to the United Nations.
+On Sunday, the Venezuelan President Hugo Chavez accused the U.S. of protecting international terrorism and said that Posada Carriles, that his case should be taken to the United Nations.
 Cuba has also renewed calls for Posada’s extradition.
-This is Cuban National Assembly president Ricardo Alarcon.
+This is Cuban National Assembly President Ricardo Alarcon.

 RICARDO ALARCON: [translated] According to international law, according to antiterrorism agreements, when there is an attack on a civil plane, the country that has a suspect in its custody and is asked for him to be extradited to another place so that he can be investigated and tried, that country that has him has only two options: to extradite him or, without exception, to try him itself.
 Posada is not a suspect.
-Posada was being tried, formally accused over twenty years ago by another Venezuelan government, by other Venezuelan courts that have been demanding him ever since then.
+Posada was being tried, formally accused over 20 years ago by another Venezuelan government, by other Venezuelan courts that have been demanding him ever since then.

 AMY GOODMAN: Posada is now in Miami, ahead of his immigration trial next month.
-Last week, Posada’s attorney Luis Fernandez argued Posada’s past is irrelevant to his status today.
+Last week, Posada’s attorney, Luis Fernandez, argued Posada’s past is irrelevant to his status today.

-LUIS FERNANDEZ: This decision by the appellate court to uphold Judge Cardone’s brilliant decision was very important, because the government was banking on using tactics of things that happened or alleged things that happened over thirty years ago to dissuade a judge from giving a defendant his right to go out and be out on bond while he’s pending trial.
+LUIS FERNANDEZ: This decision by the appellate court to uphold Judge Cardone’s brilliant decision was very important, because the government was banking on using tactics of things that happened or alleged things that happened over 30 years ago to dissuade a judge from giving a defendant his right to go out and be out on bond while he’s pending trial.